 The Orchestra at MC

-A college and community ensemble, the Orchestra at Maryville College brings live symphonic performances to the public stage two times per season.
+A college and community ensemble, the Orchestra at Maryville College brings live symphonic performances to the public stage three times per season.

-Rehearsals will be held on Mondays from 7-9 p.m. and will focus on preparation for a joint spring concert with the Maryville College Community Chorus on Monday, April 30, 2018 at 7:00 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.
+Rehearsals will be held on Mondays from 7-9 p.m. and will focus on preparation for a joint spring performance with the Maryville College Community Chorus on Tuesday, April 24 at 7:00 p.m. in the Clayton Center for the Arts' Ronald and Lynda Nutt Theatre.

 All concerts are held in the Clayton Center for the Arts, Ronald & Lynda Nutt Theatre, on the Maryville College campus.
 Tickets are available at the Clayton Center Box Office 865-981-8590.